Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

   - [The ROS side](#the-ros-side)
   - [Troubleshooting](#troubleshooting)
   - [Resources](#resources)

 ---

 ## Step 2: Unity & ROS Integration

 ![](img/2_ros_unity.png)

 A TCP endpoint running as a ROS node facilitates message passing to and from Unity and ROS.
 The messages being passed between Unity and ROS are expected to be serialized as ROS would internally serialize them.
-To achieve this our MessageGeneration plugin generates C# classes, including serialization and deserialization functions, from ROS messages.
-On the Unity side a TCPConnector plugin provides the necessary scripts to publish, subscribe, or call a service using the TCP endpoint ROS node.
+To achieve this, our MessageGeneration plugin generates C# classes, including serialization and deserialization functions, from ROS messages.
+On the Unity side, a TCPConnector plugin provides the necessary scripts to publish, subscribe, or call a service using the TCP endpoint ROS node.

 - If you have not already, complete [Step 1](1_urdf.md) to set up the Unity project.

-- Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/ROS` directory of this repo.
+- Navigate to the `Unity-Robotics-Hub/tutorials/pick_and_place/ROS` directory of this downloaded repo.
 Copy all of the contents in ROS.
 Place the contents inside the `src` directory of your ROS workspace, e.g. `~/catkin_ws/src`.
 This `niryo_moveit` package contains Python scripts, MoveIt configurations, and other necessary files.
    > Note: The reduced version of all the packages needed in this tutorial can be downloaded on the [Pick and Place Release](https://github.com/Unity-Technologies/Unity-Robotics-Hub/releases) as only a small subset of the files in the packages to be downloaded below are required for this demo.

 - Download or clone the latest [ROS TCP Endpoint](https://github.com/Unity-Technologies/ROS_TCP_Endpoint) repository, and add the `tcp_endpoint` package to the `src` directory of your ROS workspace.
 This package creates the endpoint to accept ROS messages from Unity.

 -  Download or clone the latest [Niryo One ROS stack](https://github.com/NiryoRobotics/niryo_one_ros) repository.
-Add the subdirectories to the `src` directory of your ROS workspace.
+Add the subdirectories (e.g. dynamixel_sdk/, mcp_can_rpi/, niryo_one/, etc.) to the `src` directory of your ROS workspace.

 - Download or clone the latest [MoveIt Msgs](https://github.com/ros-planning/moveit_msgs) repository.
-Add the subdirectories to the `src` directory of your ROS workspace.
+Add the entire `moveit_msgs` directory to the `src` directory of your ROS workspace.

 ## The Unity Side